charlyalizadeh/Triangulation.jl/README.md

 <a id="9">[9]</a> K. Nakata, K. Fujisawa, M. Fukuda, M. Kojima, and K. Murota.
 Exploiting sparsity in semidefinite programming via matrix completion ii: Implementation and numerical results. *Mathematical Programming,* 95(2):303–327, 2003.

-<a id="10">[10]</a> [8] J. Sliwak, E. Andersen, M. F. Anjos, L. Letocart, and E. Traversi.
+<a id="10">[10]</a> J. Sliwak, E. Andersen, M. F. Anjos, L. Letocart, and E. Traversi.
 A clique merging algorithm to solve semidenite relaxations of optimal power flow problems. *IEEE Transactions on Power Systems,* 2020.

+<a id="11">[11]</a> A. Berry, R. Krueger, and G. Simonet.
+Maximal label search algorithms to compute perfect and minimal elimination orderings. *SIAM Journal on Discrete Mathematics,* 23(1):428–446, 2009.